Workflow Run Manager column "Workflow Name" can be confusing

 The different uses of (1) and (2) might help in determining what to do about this..

-#2 Updated by Matt Jones about 10 years ago
+#2 Updated by Matt Jones over 10 years ago

 These naming issues are at least partly due to the change from saving plain XML files to saving KAR files that wrap the XML plus other resources.
 There are a series of bugs in the system, including the need to properly name workflows, that are being dealt with in bug # 3672 and bug # 4278.